varkenvarken/docker-windows-wsl-hyperv/README.md

 - convert any existing VirtualBox VM we want to keep

-  This might be optional for you, but I want to have a backup I can go back to even if everything doesn't work out.
+  This might be optional for you, but I want to have a backup I can go back to even if something doesn't work out.

 - configure Windows to run docker for Windows